 In our home if “High Noon” is on the television then it doesn’t matter what else is on!
 It is one of my favorite westerns that the rest of the family also loves, or so they pretend!
 Why is this movie such a classic?
 Is it the Oscar winning performance?
 Is it the real-time cinematography?
 I think the real answer lies in the noble ideals in the storyline such as justice, honor, duty, conviction and courage — qualities that symbolize the American spirit.

 A team from Oasis of Hope Ministries visited the Ronald McDonald House of Durham on Oct.
 11 to prepare a meal for families of sick children.

-The Plank Chapel United Methodist Church Senior Circle recently met in the fellowship hall of the church.
+The Plank Chapel Senior Circle met recently in the fellowship hall of Plank Chapel Church.

 Fall has arrived.
 The leaves are changing colors.
 Football is back.
 The mornings are cooler.
 Football is back — oh, I think I already mentioned that one.
 And this is the season when most churches celebrate homecoming.

 New Sandy Creek Baptist Church and First United Methodist Church recently joined forces to provide GriefShare sessions to the community.